 Mindfulness is something that can help everyone.
-Whereas you can practice mindfulness alone it can also be extremely beneficial when practiced in groups.
+Whereas you can practice mindfulness alone, it can also be highly beneficial when practiced in groups.
 Mindfulness exercises for groups bring people together to live in the moment.
-Whether you wish to practice being in the present, or work to resolve a pain point mindfulness is a technique worth exploring.
+Whether you wish to practice being in the present or work to resolve a pain point, mindfulness is a technique worth exploring.

-Daily life has a habit of causing us to lose track and the mind can wander.
-Sometimes, gaining focus is a challenge for many, and meditation and mindfulness techniques are proven to help provide tools to be in the present, improve wellness and clinical studies also talk to the therapeutic qualities5.
+Daily life has a habit of causing us to lose track, and the mind can wander.
+Sometimes, gaining focus is a challenge for many, and meditation and mindfulness techniques are proven to help provide tools to be in the present and improve wellness.
+Clinical studies also talk about the therapeutic qualities.

-The benefits of mindfulness have formed the basis of many scientific studies pointing to a range of positive outcomes6.
+The benefits of mindfulness have formed the basis of many scientific studies pointing to various positive outcomes.
 Since the early history of mindfulness in the East, through growing awareness and popularity, more and more people now have the opportunity to practice mindfulness.

-So, whether you are looking to improve your focus, achieve more or feel at peace with your surroundings, mindfulness will bring you back to the present moment.
-When looking to develop your mindfulness exercises in groups can be a great way to experience mindfulness and grow with other people.
+Developing group mindfulness exercises or group meditation can be a great way to experience mindfulness and grow with others.
 There are activities, techniques, and creative exercises, all of which can be done in groups.
-You'll meet people to share the journey with, have fun and learn from each other.
+You'll meet people to share the journey with, have fun, and learn from each other.

 Related: Get inspired to practice mindfulness with our curation of some of the best mindfulness quotes from practitioners, experts, and advocates.

+Balloons are a lot of fun, and we tend to forget that as adults.
 This might feel as though it is an exercise aimed at children.
-Despite this, it is a great way of bringing people into the moment.
-Balloons are a lot of fun and we tend to forget that as adults.
+Despite this, it is a great way of bringing people of all age groups into the moment in a group setting.

-Once the balloons have been blown up, the group works together to stop them from hitting the floor.
-Balloon play focuses on concentration and brings people into the moment that they find themselves in.
+The group can blow up the balloons together, and once complete, the group works together to stop them from hitting the floor.
+Balloon play focuses on concentration and brings people into the moment and immediate environment in which they find themselves.

-Colouring books might be synonymous with children but adult coloring books are a brilliant way of practicing mindfulness in a group.
-Each person in the group can color in a certain section, all it takes is a book and some pencils and the group can get started.
-This is an exercise that requires a level of focus while the concentration will enable participants to experience a presence of mind.
+Group members can color in a certain section; all it takes is a book and some pencils, and the group can get started.
+This exercise requires a level of focus while the concentration will enable participants to experience a presence of mind.
 And everyone gets to express their creativity.
-Who knows, together you might create a masterpiece.
+Who knows, together, you might create a masterpiece.

 Adult Colouring Books Amazon:

-Dancing makes us feel good and it is a great activity to enjoy with others3.
-Mindful dancing can prove both more beneficial and a lot of fun when done in a group.
-It is not about being good at dancing but instead, it is about living in the moment and listening to the music and the sounds around you.
-You can focus on your breathing and indulge the mind and body in this rich mindfulness exercise.
+Dancing makes us feel good and is a great activity to enjoy with others.
+Mindful dancing can prove both beneficial and a lot of fun when done in a group.
+It is not about being good at dancing; instead, it is about living in the moment and listening to the music and the sounds around you.

 The aim of this exercise is to work in pairs.
-Participants can then concentrate on what their partner is saying as opposed to thinking about how they plan to respond.
+Participants can then concentrate on what their partner is saying instead of thinking about how they plan to respond.
 To get the most from this, it works best if pairs are made up of people who do not know each other.
-This can help to create togetherness while ensuring that participants really do listen.
+This can help create togetherness while ensuring participants listen and practice mindfulness.

-The pairs must understand that one partner has to repeatedly ask a question.
+The pairs must understand that one partner has to ask a question repeatedly.
 The other has to repeatedly answer before they switch and ask the same questions again.

 Mindful eating is another mindfulness exercise for groups.
-This time every group member will need to pay attention to what they are eating.
-Mindful eating is also a useful activity for those who suffer from eating disorders2.
+Every group member will need to pay attention to what they are eating.
+Mindful eating is also a good activity for those who suffer from eating disorders.

-As each group member is given a certain food, they can then begin to explain how that makes them feel.
-There are tastes and smells to think about as well as the texture.
+As each group member is given a particular food, they can begin explaining how that makes them feel.
+There are tastes and smells to think about, as well as the texture.
 Whatever it might be, focusing on what they are eating and sharing with the group provides a tool to help develop the presence of mind.